olivier3lanc/Frontend-links/README.md

 ## Fonts

+* [IcoMoon](https://icomoon.io/) IcoMoon provides a package of vector icons, along with a free HTML5 app for making custom icon fonts or SVG sprites.
+Browse among thousands of pixel perfect icons or import your own vectors.
+* [Fontello - icon fonts generator](https://fontello.com/) Tool to build custom fonts with icons.
 * [Brutalita Sans](https://brutalita.com/) Brutalita is an experimental font and font editor, edit in your browser and download OTF.
 * [Glyphr Studio - font design, online](https://www.glyphrstudio.com/) Glyphr Studio is a free, web based font designer.
 * [Access denied | fontmeme.com used Cloudflare to restrict access](https://fontmeme.com/)
 * [Google Fonts](https://fonts.google.com/) Making the web more beautiful, fast, and open through great typography
-* [Fontello - icon fonts generator](http://fontello.com/) Tool to build custom fonts with icons.
-* [FontDrop!](https://fontdrop.info/#/) Simple and easy way to view the content of font files.
+* [Google Fonts filtered by tags.](https://goofonts.com/) Google Fonts filtered by tags.
 * [FontDrop!](https://fontdrop.info/) Simple and easy way to view the content of font files.
 * [99 Font Pairings & Typeface Combinations | ByPeople](https://fontpairings.bypeople.com/) Create and test amazing font pair combinations and see how they look in your project
 * [Font Playground at Fontstorage.com](https://fontstorage.com/polygon/) Testing and selecting of fonts combinations, typography prototyping for website.
 * [フォントのやつ](https://xoihazard.com/tools/fontsvg/)
 * [Font Interceptor](https://fontinterceptor.mschfmag.com/) Font Interceptor pulls all the font files in use on a target URL for download.
-* [IcoMoon App - Icon Font, SVG, PDF & PNG Generator](https://icomoon.io/app/#/select) Using IcoMoon you can easily search and download vector icons or generate fonts (icon fonts).
-This tool can also be used for icon set management.
-It can generate icon fonts, SVGs, PDFs, PNGs and sprites.
 * [Online @font-face generator](https://transfonter.org/) This tool converts any TTF, OTF, WOFF, WOFF2 or SVG fonts to css @font-face formats with CSS and HTML sample files.
 * [systemfontstack](https://systemfontstack.com/)
 * [fontshare](https://www.fontshare.com/) Fontshare is a free fonts service from ITF, making quality fonts accessible to all.
-* [Google Fonts filtered by tags.](https://goofonts.com/) Google Fonts filtered by tags.
 * [Font Squirrel | Create Your Own @font-face Kits](https://www.fontsquirrel.com/tools/webfont-generator) Create Your Own @font-face Kits by uploading the fonts you want to use.

 ## Fun to try